eyusti/tic_tac_toe/README.md

 Tie                         183   Tie                         807   Tie                         814
 ```

 The previous analysis appears to hold here as well.
-You can see in both data sets that while the offensive AI ourtight wins more against the beginner AI than the defensive AI, it also has more outright losses in both cases.
+You can see in both data sets that while the offensive AI outright wins more against the beginner AI than the defensive AI, it also has more outright losses in both cases.
 Similarly, the offensive AI fairs poorly against the expert AI.
-While the defensive also does not win any games, more of the outcomes are bucketed in ties rather than streight losses.
+While the defensive also does not win any games, more of the outcomes are bucketed in ties rather than straight losses.

-So, how do they fair againnst each other?
+So, how do they fare against each other?

 ```
 AI      Turn order    Games won      %     AI      Turn order    Games won      %